 Day 97 of Formulating a Plan

-No utilities now, no lease, the freedom of that; no landline, just a cellphone to take calls from puzzled relatives and order ahead for takeout.
+No utilities now, no lease, the freedom of that; no landline, just a cellphone to take calls from puzzled relatives.

-I’ll tell you when I see the next sign.
+I’ll tell you when I see the next exit sign.

-This guy, being pulled around the Hudson Valley by 300 horses, a man without a compass, drinking too much, eating too little, nothing just right but sleeping tight.
+This guy, being pulled around the Hudson Valley by 300 horses, a man without a compass, drinking too much, eating too little, up half the night, nothing ain’t right.

 Next day back on the road, you could say lost, Bob Dylan whining from the stereo, Once upon a time you dressed so fine, you threw the bums a dime in your prime… How does it feel, to be without a home, like a complete unknown, like a rolling stone…

-He’s not reliving an adolescent lifestyle, he really is lost; although when he thinks about it, lost has been found and now found is lost.
+He’s not reliving a lost youth, he really is lost; although when he thinks about it, lost has been found and now found is lost.
 Write that down, old man.
-Instead, that midnight in a gin and tonic, he writes down, A dying man dreams.
+Instead, that midnight in a gin and tonic, he writes down: A dying man dreams.
 Some are beautiful.
 And then they stop.